natasa-ivanovic/ORI-project-mvn/README.md

 Project 2 - Clustering credit card data<br>
 Project 3 - Classifying lung scans with CNN<br>

-Results and discussion are <a href="https://github.com/natasa-ivanovic/ORI-project-mvn/tree/master/Reports">here.</a>
+Results and discussion are <a href="https://github.com/natasa-ivanovic/ORI-project-mvn/tree/master/Results">here.</a>
-Inside of the folders for the projects you can find instructions of how to start the projects.
+Inside of the folders for the projects you can find instructions on how to start the projects.